-As Senior Learning Manager, Margaret works across multiple programs to develop and implement learning strategies and educational content.
+As a Learning Consultant for CommonHealth ACTION, Margaret works across multiple programs to develop and implement learning strategies and educational content.
 An expert in e-learning, adult learning and instructional design, Margaret helps teams leverage the advantages of online learning to develop content on topics ranging from building workplace inclusivity to affecting systems change.
 As a teacher, trainer and facilitator, she lends her experience in developing meaningful, effective learning activities to all programs.
 She also contributes over a decade of monitoring, evaluation and research experience to the CommonHealth ACTION portfolio.

 Margaret has run a successful independent consulting business for 14 years.
 Most of her work prior to joining CommonHealth ACTION in 2017 was in the international development field where she has worked on every continent and across sectors as a learning and evaluation expert, helping over two dozen organizations both teach others and learn about the effectiveness of programs and internal processes.
 She has also helped organizations and Ministries design online learning strategies.
 She has developed online and in-person training curricula and materials in the areas of mental health, evaluation, poverty assessment, public engagement, integration of health and economic strengthening services, clean energy entrepreneurship, peacebuilding, health data analysis, mathematics and numerous topics related to economic strengthening of poor, ultra-poor and child-headed households.